EVEVGames/SCMLParser/README.md

 ## 🧪 Status

-This is an initial but functional version of DeSpriter.
+This is an initial but functional version of SCML Parser.
 Bugs and limitations may exist — please report any issues with as much detail as possible.

 ---